Attachments

 Event Subscription

-Laravel Orchid allows you to subscribe to events that are triggered when a file is uploaded.
-This allows you to perform additional tasks such as video compression, image optimization, or other types of file processing.
+Orchid allows you to subscribe to event that are triggered when a file is uploaded.
+This feature enables you to execute additional tasks like video compression, image optimization, or other file processing operations.

-To subscribe to an event, you can use the standard event subscription tools provided by Laravel.
-In the example below, a listener class UploadListener is registered to listen for the UploadFileEvent:
+To subscribe to an event, you can use Laravel’s event listening mechanism.
+In the example below, an anonymous function is registered to listen for the UploadFileEvent:

 {